-Valerian is a perennial plant which is native to Europe and Western Asia; also it is cultivated in a commercial scale at America and Australia (Janke and DeArmond, 2004).
+Valerian (see also Figure 3.39) is a perennial plant which is native to Europe and Western Asia; also it is cultivated in a commercial scale at America and Australia (Janke and DeArmond, 2004).

-The yield of valerian plants is about 4-5 tonnes/ha of dry weight for roots (Great South, 2019).
+The yield of valerian plants is about 4-5 t/ha of dry weight for roots (Great South, 2019).
 It is the fourth best-selling medicinal herb in Europe with retail sales of US\$ 200 million (Wiśniewski et al, 2016).

 The valerian plant parts such as the leaves, stem, flowers, and roots are scented.
 The plant grows to reach about 150 cm height at blooming stage.
 It produces hermaphrodite white to pale pink flowers in branched panicles which are pollinated by butterflies and bees.
 The leaves are opposite, odd-pinnate, with each leaf having 7-10 pairs of toothed leaflets.
-It produces white roots up to 0.5 cm wide and 30cm long.
+It produces white roots up to 0.5 cm wide and 30 cm long.
 Also, the plant is consumed as food by the larvae of some Lepidoptera (butterfly and moth) (Janke and DeArmond, 2004; PFAF, 2010; Missouri Botanical Garden Website).

 The valerian plants prefer partial shade.
 The plants tolerate full sun and shade.
-The seeds need 20 - 21 °C for germination.
+The seeds need 20 to 21°C for germination.
 Valerian plants need to grow in moist conditions (Janke and DeArmond, 2004; Gardeners HQ Website).

 The valerian plants can grow in various soils type.
-It grows in damp locations, however it can be found in drier soils.
-The best soil is the heavy loams fertile with high humus soils with adequate moisture but with well-drained (Janke and DeArmond, 2004; Bioafrica website).
+It grows in damp location;, however, it can also be found in drier soils.
+The best soil is the heavy fertile loams with high humus soils with adequate moisture but well-drained (Janke and DeArmond, 2004; Bioafrica website).